 Hints and Tips

-While actually completed the Wild Atlantic Way through three different stages, but I am sharing it here as the best route for everyone, from top to bottom.
+While we actually completed the Wild Atlantic Way through three different stages, but I am sharing it here as the best route for everyone, from top to bottom.
 Each time we would have started out from Bangor, Northern Ireland, which is where we are often based, and again it’s not so far from Belfast.
 We would then take on short overnight stays and weekends covering individual sections of the Extended Wild Atlantic Way.
 Most times we would use our own car here, although we have rented out of Belfast before at the City Airport (Belfast Rental Comparison here).
 From here it is roughly 1 hour to the Causeway Coast, then 1 hour again to reach the borders of Donegal and Ireland and the official Wild Atlantic Way route begins.
 And it is just very simple to follow, with incredibly well-signposted routes either North or South along the coastline.
 Just look for the blue wave signs below.
 Using GPS/satnav we would then add in the occasional inland excursions to must-see-attractions along the route, then it’s really it’s easy to reroute back to the coasts again.
 Before leaving we would always have hotels booked the entire, using free cancellations through Booking.com, so we can change and reroute if plans change along the way.

 Wild Atlantic Way Itinerary (North to South)